pachepot/cex-withdrawal/README.md

 # cex-withdrawer
 Cex withdrawer of Binance, Mexc, Okx

-Put parameters at setting.py and use by remove the annotation
+Put parameters at setting.py and use by remove the annotation at main.py

 1. minAnount: minimum withdrawal amount